darccide/Smartshopper/README.md

 You will then see a list of shopping lists you can choose from as well as create your own.

 Click on one and you will see the option to change the title of the list as well as delete it.
-You will also see a list of items for each list with functionality to add an item, update an item, mark an item as purchased or unpurchased ("\$") and delete an item ("X".
+You will also see a list of items for each list with functionality to add an item, update an item, mark an item as purchased or unpurchased ("\$") and delete an item ("X").

 ## Running the tests